zavalit/intro2creativecoding/README.md

 - and so on.

-There are 2 slides you probably would like to tweak/hack on.
+There are 2 slides you probably would like to play with:
 - in `src/scripts/color.js` to play with the way the color in `1.
 Color Basics` slide has been rendered
 - in `src/scripts/pattern.js` to experiment with pattern in `2.
 Iterative Patterns` slide